December 14, Reading 1 – Ezra 10

 They gave up their idolatry and served the living God.

-In Ezekiel 16 we read of Israel the faithless bride, who went after other gods, committing adultery with God as her husband.
+In Ezekiel 16 and 23 we read of Israel the faithless bride, who went after other gods, committing adultery with God her husband.

-While God sent His bride into exile for a time, He did not put them away forever.
+While God sent His bride into exile for a time, He did not put her away forever.
 Instead we read in Ezekiel,

 “For thus says the Lord GOD: I will deal with you as you have done, you who have despised the oath in breaking the covenant, yet I will remember my covenant with you in the days of your youth, and I will establish for you an everlasting covenant.”